Technical SEO + editorial automation

 SEO & Content Architecture

-SEO engagements I take on combine the technical side (crawlability, indexation, site architecture, Core Web Vitals, structured data) with the editorial and programmatic side (topic clusters, page templates, and scale systems).
-Grounded in production work — not a template playbook.
+SEO engagements combine the technical side — crawlability, indexation, site architecture, Core Web Vitals, structured data — with the editorial and programmatic side: topic clusters, page templates, and scale systems.
+Grounded in production work, not a template playbook.

-Most SEO engagements I take on have a technical layer underneath: broken crawl paths, unfocused site architecture, structured data that does not validate, or pages that fail Core Web Vitals.
-I fix that first because it is cheap and compounds.
-From there the work splits between editorial content (topic cluster design, content briefs, internal linking) and programmatic content (template architecture, hierarchical ontologies, and the infrastructure to generate and maintain pages at volume without generating slop).
+Most SEO engagements have a technical layer underneath: broken crawl paths, unfocused site architecture, structured data that does not validate, or pages that fail Core Web Vitals.
+That layer gets fixed first because it is cheap and compounds.
+From there the work splits between editorial content — topic cluster design, content briefs, internal linking — and programmatic content: template architecture, hierarchical ontologies, and the infrastructure to generate and maintain pages at volume without generating slop.

 What's included